rjain2470/rjain2470.github.io/_projects/1_project.md

 "Let X be a compact space and let C(X) denote the algebra of continuous complex-valued functions on X equipped with the uniform (supremum) norm.
 Suppose A is a subalgebra of C(X) that is closed under complex conjugation, separates the points of X (that is, for any two distinct points of X there is a function in A taking different values at those points), and does not vanish at any point of X (that is, for every x in X there exists a function in A with nonzero value at x).
 Then A is dense in C(X) with respect to the uniform norm; equivalently, every continuous complex-valued function on X can be uniformly approximated arbitrarily well by functions from A."

-After four attempts, it was then able to produce a correct formal statement of the theorem, which is given below.
+This is highly nontrivial statement to formalize in Lean!
+Even still, after four attempts, neumann-prover was able to produce a correct formalization of the theorem, which is given below.

 <pre><code style="white-space: pre;">import Mathlib
 namespace Demo